16.01 Residence, office, and duties of Attorney General.

-(5)(a) The department shall be the disbursing authority for distribution of funding to units of local government, upon their application to the department for funding assistance.
+(5)(a) The department shall be the disbursing authority for the distribution of funding to units of local government which apply to the department for funding assistance.

 (b) Funds deposited in the trust fund pursuant to paragraph (4)(b) shall be disbursed as provided in this paragraph.
-Any county may apply to the department for a grant from the funds collected in the judicial circuit in which the county is located under s.
-938.06.
-A grant may be awarded only to counties which are served by an official member of the Florida Association of Crime Stoppers and may only be used to support Crime Stoppers and their crime fighting programs.
-Only one such official member shall be eligible for support within any county.
-In order to aid the department in determining eligibility, the secretary of the Florida Association of Crime Stoppers shall furnish the department with a schedule of authorized crime stoppers programs and shall update the schedule as necessary.
-The department shall award grants to eligible counties from available funds and shall distribute funds as equitably as possible, based on amounts collected within each county, when more than one county is eligible within a judicial circuit.
+A county may apply to the department under s.
+938.06 for a grant from the funds collected in the judicial circuit in which the county is located.
+A grant may be awarded only to counties that are served by an official member of the Florida Association of Crime Stoppers and may be used only to support Crime Stoppers and its crime fighting programs.
+Only one such official member is eligible for support within any county.
+To aid the department in determining eligibility, the secretary of the Florida Association of Crime Stoppers shall furnish the department with a schedule of authorized crime stoppers programs and shall update the schedule as necessary.
+The department shall award grants to eligible counties from available funds and shall distribute funds as equitably as possible, based on amounts collected within each county, if more than one county is eligible within a judicial circuit.

 (6) The department shall adopt and enforce rules to implement the provisions of this act.
 Such rules shall include, but shall not be limited to: